bseptember/Registration-system/README.md

+# Registration-system

-# Backend registration server system for clients
+Backend registration server system for clients.
+The following is used in this setup.

 Keycloak, LDAP, and local user registrations, and rabbitmq